• Skip to primary navigation

 Educator assessments

-All educators in Washington must meet a variety of assessment requirements throughout their journey to becoming certified.
-These requirements are mandated by the Legislature, and PESB sets policy establishing the requirements to gain and maintain educator certification which permits teachers, administrators, and educational staff associates to work in Washington schools.
+All Washington educators must meet a variety of assessment requirements throughout their journey to becoming certified.
+The Legislature mandates these requirements and PESB sets policy to establish them, permitting educators to work in Washington schools.

 Program vouchers